- Key Takeaways

 Mention Volunteering Work

-Volunteering for any work is a sign of a great leader.
-You don’t necessarily have to list out the official work you volunteered for.
+Volunteering is a sign of a great leader.
+You don’t necessarily have to list every official volunteer role you’ve held.
 Instead, you can mention any corporate social responsibility (CSR) activities you spearheaded at your workplace.
 If you are a member of any nonprofit organization, you can also note that in your résumé.

 Provide the Reference Details of Your Subordinates